-- 3.48 Given the limited amount of countryside in Adur, it is important that the few uses allowed in the countryside and gaps genuinely require a countryside location and cannot be located elsewhere.
+- 3.45 However, at the same time there is limited land available to meet the identified development needs of Adur, and as referred to elsewhere in this Plan, some land on the periphery of these areas will be used for the strategic developments identified in Part Two of this Plan.
+However this development will be carefully managed and designed so as to minimise landscape impact, protect important views and respect the character of the countryside.
+These developments will also provide opportunities to enhance green infrastructure, such as improving areas identified as poor urban fringe, and improve access to the open areas for walkers, cyclists, equestrians and those who may have difficulties with mobility.
+Amendments to the Built Up Area Boundary are proposed to include these strategic sites allocated through the Local Plan process. - 3.46 Given the limited amount of countryside in Adur, it is important that the few uses allowed in the countryside and gaps genuinely require a countryside location and cannot be located elsewhere.
 The countryside is generally unsuitable for active recreation or leisure uses requiring permanent built facilities.
 However 'quiet informal recreation' utilising the natural environment (such as walking or cycling) may be permitted if any associated buildings are within the Built Up Area, or use existing buildings in the countryside.
 The level of activity generated (people, traffic or noise) should be appropriate to the countryside location.
-Where appropriate, improvements to public access to these gaps will be sought, potentially in conjunction with the strategic allocations in Part Two of this Plan, contributing to the development of a network of green links in Adur, in accordance with Policy 31.
-This could include improving access across the A27 for pedestrians and cyclists should resources allow.14 - 3.49 Great importance should be attached to protecting and where possible enhancing the distinctive character of these countryside areas.
-This includes protecting and reinforcing the main natural character areas, the river, waterways and coast, and retaining the separate identities of towns and villages and historic features. - 3.50 As well as landscape and recreational functions Adur's countryside (and gaps) provide additional benefits in terms of biodiversity, green infrastructure and flood storage.
-These issues are addressed by other policies in this Local Plan. - 3.51 Ricardo International Plc is an important local employer.
+Where appropriate, improvements to public access to these gaps will be sought, potentially in conjunction with the strategic allocations in Part Two of this Plan, contributing to the development of a network of green links in Adur, in accordance with Policy 30.
+This could include improving access across the A27 for pedestrians and cyclists should resources allow. - 3.47 Great importance should be attached to protecting and where possible enhancing the distinctive character of these countryside areas.
+This includes protecting and reinforcing the main natural character areas, the river, waterways and coast, and retaining the separate identities of towns and villages and historic features. - 3.48 As well as landscape and recreational functions Adur's countryside (and gaps) provide additional benefits in terms of biodiversity, green infrastructure and flood storage.
+These issues are addressed by other policies in this Local Plan. - 3.49 Ricardo International Plc is an important local employer.
 The firm is long-established in the district, and plays an important part in the local economy.
 The company's Shoreham Technical Centre is located in the countryside and Local Green Gap between Shoreham and Lancing.
 Future development on the Ricardo site to meet the needs of this firm, (or exceptionally for an alternative appropriate firm) will be supported subject to there being no adverse impact on the countryside and the Local Green Gap.
-(See also Policy 4). - 3.52 Although Shoreham Airport is located within the countryside and a Local Green Gap, it is recognised as a key site for regeneration and some development is anticipated see Policy 7 in Part Two. - 3.53 Only in exceptional circumstances will new residential accommodation required in connection with agriculture be permitted, due to the proximity with the Built Up Area.
-It is not considered necessary to include an 'exceptions' policy for affordable housing in the countryside in this Local Plan because of the close proximity of opportunities available in nearby settlements.
-Applications for residential mobile homes will only be acceptable on land which is acceptable for permanent housing.
+(See also Policy 4).